marto123456/python_backup/README.md

 In my script, that position is c:/Users/user/Desktop/project.  ###Edit this value as per your need

 You can clone or download this project into pycharm and enhance it as per your desire.

+This script uses paramiko.
+The paramiko module has been used to create a module called marto.
+Importing marto into our project gives it all the benefits of paramiko.